 CAREER, DEVELOPMENT OPPORTUNITIES

-3D project managers do not immediately take charge of a product when they leave school, particularly in animated film: the job is also learned through experience and by stepping up the career ladder.
+3D Project Managers do not usually take full responsibility for a project immediately after leaving school, particularly in animated film.
+This role is learned progressively through professional experience and by moving step by step up the career ladder.